[Based on an incident which happened one evening in Russia. It’s 70% true.]

 They skipped up to the place, it was still an hour before the crowds came, it was one of those you stood at the glass cabinet and chose.
 They did.

-He did.
+But he did it.
 He kissed her quickly and then said, ‘Coffee’s getting cold, ice-cream’s melting.’

 That defused it and the rest of the time was spent pleasantly.
 They took the car home again.